Philip Rucker

 Philip Rucker is an American reporter and author.
-He is currently the White House Bureau Chief at The Washington Post, where he has been working since 2005.
+Since January, 2025, he has been CNN Senior Vice President, Editorial Strategy and News.
+Prior to 2025, he was the National Editor at The Washington Post.

 Early life and education

 Rucker is a 2002 graduate of the St. Andrew's School in Savannah, Georgia, where he was valedictorian.
 In 2017, the school gave him its Distinguished Alumni Award.
 Rucker received a history degree from Yale University in 2006, where he worked for the Yale Daily News as a reporter and editor.

 Career

+On Jan 21, 2025, CNN announced, “Pulitzer Prize winning journalist Philip Rucker has joined CNN as SVP of Editorial Strategy and News.”

-He has worked at the Post since 2005.
-Initially covering a variety of beats, he became a White House correspondent and was promoted to White House bureau chief in 2014.
+He had worked at the Post since 2005.
+Initially covering a variety of beats, he became a White House correspondent and later served as the White House bureau chief from 2014 to 2023.
+In 2023, he was promoted to national editor.
 He covered the entire Trump administration for the Post, as well as Trump's 2016 presidential campaign and Mitt Romney's 2012 presidential campaign.
 He is also a political analyst for NBC News and MSNBC and a regular guest on PBS news shows.
 Jim Wertz, the chairman of the Erie County Democratic Party, called him "one of Washington, D.C.'s most respected journalists."

 He is the co-author, with his Post colleague Carol Leonnig, of two best-selling books about the Trump administration.
 The first, A Very Stable Genius. is an insider account of the first three years of Trump's presidency.
 The second, I Alone Can Fix It, covers Trump's final year in office and its immediate aftermath.